- Featured Columnists

 Make a spending plan: Of course, you know there will be additional food costs and baby supplies to purchase.
 But, don’t forget the added costs of running a household with a baby.
 Energy and transportation costs tend to increase as a baby requires more wash loads (for clothes and dishes), more heat, hot water, and more trips to grocer and doctors.
 Your spending plan should include the added cost of health insurance and the savings you’ll want to set aside for a college education.

 Research Family leave: Plan ahead for family leave.
 Check with your employers to determine what, if any, parental leave time or benefits are available and plan accordingly.
 If you’re not fortunate enough to have family leave benefits, you may want to start adding to your emergency reserve.

-Legal arrangements: If you don’t have a will, get one and it will need to include specific guardianship arrangements.
+Legal arrangements: If you don’t have a will, get one.
+It should include specific guardianship arrangements.
 Be prepared to change your beneficiaries on your life insurance policies (making your child a contingent beneficiary).

-Increase your protection: Speaking of life insurance now would be the time to increase your coverage, especially for Mom if she’s not already pregnant.
+Increase your protection: Speaking of life insurance now, would be the time to increase your coverage, especially for Mom if she’s not already pregnant.
 Some life insurers may want an expectant Mom to wait until after the baby is born to issue a policy or issue one with a preferred rating.
-You should consider increasing the liability coverage on your homeowners, especially if you plan on hosting any playtime with the neighbors’ kids.
+You should consider increasing the liability coverage on your homeowners insurance, especially if you plan on hosting any playtime with the neighbors’ kids.

 See a tax professional: When you have a baby, your tax situation will change, usually for the better.
 It would be important to talk with a tax professional or do your own research to see how your taxes will be affected by added exemptions, deductions and child credits.
 You may be able to incorporate any tax savings into your new spending plan.